quincybryant/SplunkSIEMLab/README.md

 ---

 ### 2️⃣ Add Data Inputs
-- Configured Splunk to monitor Windows Event Logs from DC01 and CLIENT01
+- Installed and configured Splunk Universal Forwarder on DC01 and CLIENT01
-- Collected Security and System logs
+- Forwarded Windows Security Event Logs to SIEM01
+- Verified successful ingestion into the `ad_logs` index

 ![Add Data Input](screenshots/splunk/add-data-input.png)
 *Adding Windows Event Logs as a data input for monitoring.*